sc-workshop/SupercellSWF-Animate/README.md

 - Stroke  / Fills / Brushes ✅
 Full support.
 It can be unstable sometimes especially with big fills and curves so try to work more with sprites

-    - Fill styles ❌
+    - Fill styles ✅
-    Now only solid color works and there are no plans for other styles.
+    Currently supported are solid color fill and bitmap fill.
+Linear fill will be added later if needed.

 - Filters ❌
 There will be no support for filters for Symbols